 The goal of our programme is to train you to become a research leader in data science.
 To work in data science, you need to understand both theory and practice as well as have breadth across systems, methodology and theory.
-We see data science as a confluence of ideas from machine learning, databases, statistics, algorithms, natural language processing, computer vision, and speech processing.
+We see data science as a confluence of ideas from machine learning, artificial intelligence, databases, statistics, algorithms, natural language processing, computer vision, and speech processing.
 You will specialize in one of these areas in your PhD, but you will also receive broad training across these fields so that you can speak the language of collaborators from other areas.

 Read more about the course below or learn about studying at Edinburgh.

 This year also consists of:

 To get an idea of the range of projects that you could work on, here are examples of current research in the Centre.
 A supervisor from our team will guide you through your work.
 Additionally, you will be able to talk to fellow students about your work through our weekly tea and research groups.
 You will also receive feedback from our external partners at annual workshops.